miketruax/miketruax-site/README.md

  ## Current Functionality

  Currently, this site hosts all of my simple portfolio items as sub-components.
- Most of the portfolio objects originally started as simple JS which was then converted to Angular4 but not yet built into their own components.
+ Most of the por****tfolio objects originally started as simple JS which was then converted to Angular4 but not yet built into their own components.

  ## Planned Functionality